sonalig955/cartoonify/README.md

 # Cartoonify : A tool to generate cartoonize effect on your image.<br>

-// ## Run main.py and upload your photos and hit enter to get the cartoonize effect on your image.</h1><br>

 ## Procedure and working
 <h4>To convert an image to a cartoon, multiple transformations are done.<br>
   Firstly, an image is converted to a Grayscale image.
 Yes, similar to the old day’s pictures!.<br>